samar-khaled/WeatherApp/README.md

 STORY-5: As a user, I can see the input location on a small map view The map can be either a static map image centered on the location, or some live map component (google maps, open street maps, etc).

 Notes:
 - The app using *rapidapi* for Open Weather Map API https://openweathermap.org/forecast5
+- I couldn't find an API that get 14 days for free, this API get 5 day / 3 hour forecast data
 - Most of the app layout is done programatically, just one view was using Nib files.
-- There are unit testing and UI testing.
+- There are units testing and UI testing.